shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 We get 3 accounts here, first is the program-owned account containing the data of campaign we want to donate to.
 Then we have a `donator_program_account` which is also the program-owned account that only has the Lamport we would like to donate.
 Then we have the account of the `donator`.

 > Note: When we will create it in our front-end, although we do not want to store anything in it we will assign it some size.
-So that it automatically gets deleted after the sol token the transferred.
+That is so it gets automatically deleted after the SOL token has been transferred.

-Then we want donator account to sign this transaction.
+Then we want the donator account to sign this transaction.

 ```rust
   if writing_account.owner != program_id {
         msg!("writing_account isn't owned by program");